BorgwardtLab/PST/README.md

 ### Quick start: extract protein representations using PST

-To see how you can get better representations from your data using PST, see `./scripts/pst_inference.py` for more details.
+To see how you can get better, structure-aware representations from your data using PST, see `./scripts/pst_inference.py` for more details.

 ### Use PST for protein function prediction

-You can use PST to perform Gene Ontology prediction, Enzyme Commission prediction and any protein function prediction tasks.
+You can use PST to perform Gene Ontology prediction, Enzyme Commission prediction and any other protein function prediction tasks.

 #### Fixed representations